carolinearvidsson/lin513/README.md

 ***embeddingfilepath:***

 Path to the file containing the embeddings.
-To get this file, see section '1.0 Creating the embedding file'
+To get this file, see section '1.
+Get the embedding file'

+***frequencyfilespath***

+Path the the files constituting the the Google Books 1gram frequencies.
+For those with access to the mumin server.
+These files are available for download at path:
+/home/lin205_caar5483/lin513/embeddings_train_and_trial

+For those without access to mumin, you can get [the data sets here](http://storage.googleapis.com/books/ngrams/books/datasetsv2.html)

 **1. Training the model**